 - Concerns about Cyber-Security & Internet Safety Cyber-security and internet safety were common topics of concern raised during stakeholder interviews, public engagement, focus group meetings and survey responses. - Limited Basic Computer Skills It was noted that many residents, particularly aging adults and Veterans need basic computer skills.
 Often, digital literacy and computer classes assume that people already know what may seem like common knowledge to others.
 Many people now need to use the internet for everyday living activities not associated with work or school.
-Understanding this need and accommodating the digital literacy and skills needs of people other than students and working professionals is necessary.

-• Limited Basic Internet Skills - Navigating the internet is not always intuitive between websites or applications and among different people and population groups.
+Understanding this need and accommodating the digital literacy and skills needs of people other than students and working professionals is necessary. - Limited Basic Internet Skills Navigating the internet is not always intuitive between websites or applications and among different people and population groups.
 It was noted that many of the region's residents could use basic instruction or assistance navigating the internet.
-Individuals with a language barrier or lower levels of literacy, and aging adults, and veterans may face increased challenges and barriers to accessing and acquiring basic internet skills and other digital literacy needs.
+Individuals with a language barrier or lower levels of literacy, and aging adults, and veterans may face increased challenges and barriers to accessing and acquiring basic internet skills and other digital literacy needs. - Difficulty Navigating Government Websites and Online Applications and Forms It was noted that residents, particularly Aging Adults and Veterans need assistance navigating federal, state, and local government websites and need assistance completing and submitting online applications, permits, and forms and uploading supporting documentation to related online application systems.
+Of interest, it was noted that assistance was needed with the following:

-- Difficulty Navigating Government Websites and Online Applications and Forms It was noted that residents, particularly Aging Adults and Veterans need assistance navigating federal, state, and local government websites and need assistance completing and submitting online applications, permits, and forms and uploading supporting documentation to related online application systems.
-Of interest, it was noted that assistance was needed with: Massachusetts Registry of Moter Vehicle (RMV) automobile registration and driver's license renewal forms; Online bill or tax payments; Online Medical Records/Telehealth; Veteran's Administration (VA) website and online records and services portal. - Difficulty Setting up digital devices and accessing and changing device settings Many people noted that the hardest part of using a digital device can be setting it up or finding and changing settings within the device.
+- a.
+DMV Forms (license and registration renewals) - b.
+Online bill or tax payments - c.
+Online Medical Records/Telehealth - d.
+Veteran's Administration Website - Difficulty Setting up digital devices and accessing and changing device settings Many people noted that the hardest part of using a digital device can be setting it up or finding and changing settings within the device.
 While some are comfortable operating and using a digital device like a cellphone, laptop, computer, or tablet, they are not comfortable enough to set one up if they need to purchase a new device.
-This can be stressful and prevent people from changing settings or updating the device.
-Townsend is in a unique position, due to interested and qualified staff and an established culture of civic engagement and volunteerism, to establish a partnership between the Public Schools, Public Library, and Recreation Department to develop a framework to offering IT, Tech Help services or "office-hour" sessions to assist residents with setting up, updating, and changing devices and devices settings, and other general tech help topics. - Difficulty Managing online subscriptions and accounts -The need for more and more online accounts to accomplish everyday tasks (Veteran's Administration, Tele-Health platforms, Amazon, Netflix, etc.) creates a challenge managing numerous account usernames and passwords.
-This can be a challenge for anyone, but especially for people who do not have a high level of digital literacy or who may have had someone else help them set up the account and do not know or remember their log-in information.
+This can be intimidating or stressful for some and often prohibits them from making necessary changes or updating old, out-of-date technology. - Difficulty Managing online subscriptions and accounts -The need for more and more online accounts to accomplish everyday tasks (Veteran's Administration, Tele-Health platforms, Amazon, Netflix, etc.) creates a challenge managing numerous account usernames and passwords.
+This can be a challenge for anyone, but especially for people who do not have a high level of confidence using the internet and digital devices.
+And, if setting up and managing these accounts is challenging, it can be almost impossible to cancel or make changes to an account, especially one that is connected to a bank account, credit or debit card.
+These types of issues were noted as a challenge for people of all ages and with varying degrees of digital literacy and confidence.